 - In the System tree, select the required IMU.

 - In the Properties pane, click the Output Preset menu.

 - From the list, select the required option:

-In addition to selecting the output from the Output Preset list, you can select or clear the Enabled check box in the Properties for the axes, to customize the output.
+In addition to selecting the output from the Output Preset list, you can select or clear Enabled in the Properties for the axes, to customize the output.

-If you plan to capture global angles, you must first calibrate the IMUs.
+If you plan to capture global angles, first calibrate the IMUs.

 To deactivate an axis:

 - On the System tab, select the required IMU and expand its node.

 - To deactivate an axis, click on the required axis and in its Properties, clear the Enabled check box.

 On the System tab, the color of the cleared axis changes from green to orange and the Graph displays null results for that axis.